Which Birds Feed Milk to Their Babies? [Finally Solved]

 The timing of weaning from crop milk is an essential aspect of a bird’s parental care strategy.

-What Are Some of the Other Ways Birds Feed Their Babies?
+7 Other Ways Birds Feed Their Babies

 Besides feeding Crop Milk, there are multiple other ways birds feed their Offspring.
 These ways can differ based on the species and their ecological niche, for instance: